aloucks/dacite/dacite/README.md

 ## Usage

-Dacite requires at least Rust 1.18.0 beta or nightly.
-The Rust stable channel will be supported as soon as Rust 1.18.0 is released.
+Rust 1.18.0 or newer is required.

 Dacite is available on [crates.io].
 Add this to your `Cargo.toml`: